PaulAlbert31/LabelNoiseCorrection/README.md

 | tqdm|

 ### Environement
-If you are unsing conda, you can execute:
+If you are using conda, you can execute:
 ```sh
 $ conda env create -f environment.yml
 $ conda activate lnoise